sancsoft/help.beegit.com/dashboard/_posts/2014-11-01-what-is-the-project-owner-view.md

 ---

-title: What is a project owner?
+title: What is the project owner view?
 layout: post
-permalink: what-is-a-project-owner
+permalink: what-is-the-project-owner-view
 sequence: 4
 tags:
 - dashboard